patrickhno/linguify/README.md

-# Goling
+# Linguify

-Goling is a linguistic compiler allowing you to compile and execute plain english.
+Linguify is a linguistic compiler allowing you to compile and execute plain english.
 And thus allows you to program in plain english provided you have the reduction rules needed.

 Since the code ends up compiled like all code should be you can execute your code so amazingly fast I am in awe just to be able to write this divine text to you about it.

 ## Installation

-    gem install goling
+    gem install linguify

 ## Basic usage

-    require 'goling'
+    require 'linguify'

 	reduce /all directories/ => 'directories' do
 	  Dir.entries('.').select{ |f| f[0] != '.' && File.directory?(f) }